shama/CakeFoo/README.md

 ## Let's Get Going!

-[Sign up][4] for a Wufoo account, remember your username.
+  1. [Sign up][4] for a Wufoo account, remember your username.
+  2. Extract the contents of this repo into *app/plugins/wufoo/* or use git clone from your plugins folder:

+		git clone  git://github.com/shama/Cake-Wufoo-Plugin.git wufoo

-Copy the following lines into *app/config/database.php* and add your username and api_key:
+  3. Copy the following lines into *app/config/database.php* and add your username and api_key:

 		var $wufoo = array(
 			'datasource' => 'wufoo.wufoo',
 			'username' => 'USERNAME-HERE',
 			'api_key' => 'API-KEY-HERE',
 		);

-Login to wufoo.com, create a form, click on 'Code' then 'API Information' to find your API key.
+*Can't find your API key?
+Login to wufoo.com, create a form, click on 'Code' then 'API Information'.*

 ## Wufoo Helper (Easily Embed Forms)